jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 # Networking

-As a Server Software, Jellyfin offers different Services over the Network.
+As a server software, Jellyfin offers different services over the network.
-Specifically Jellyfin supports the streaming of content and comes packed with a web-Client. - This will work purely over the http(s) ports.
+Specifically Jellyfin supports the streaming of content and comes packed with a web-Client. - This will work purely over the HTTP(S) ports.

-Additionally in local networks Jellyfin offers various Auto-Discovery services.
+Additionally, in local networks, Jellyfin offers various Auto-Discovery services.
 These will not work outside your local subnet.

-As a fully self hosted Software, Jellyfin runs independently from the Internet.
+As a fully self-hosted software, Jellyfin runs independently from the Internet.
-You do not HAVE TO make your server accessible through the internet.
+You do not have to make your server accessible through the internet.
-Neither does Jellyfin require an internet connection to run - however you should note that it will load metadata from various Providers, which will not work without an Internet connection.
+Neither does Jellyfin require an internet connection to run; however you should note that it will load metadata from various Providers, which will not work without an Internet connection.

 ## Port Bindings